bloodhound_mcp

 • Python 3.11+

-• BloodHound Community Edition instance (accessible via network)
+• BloodHound Community Edition instance with data loaded

-• BloodHound API credentials (Token ID and Token Key)
+• BloodHound API credentials (Token ID + Token Key)

 Installation